lancevance1/code-challenge/README.md

 ### Challenge
 You are to create a media library app using this laravel app and vue js.
 The app must be able to do the following:
-* Allow the user to search for images from unsplash
+* Allows the user to search for images from unsplash
-* Allow the user to select an image to add to the medai library
+* Allows the user to select an image to add to the media library with addition information such as title and default alt text
+* Allows the user to select media library items and edit them while seeing a preview of the image
 * Creates a responsive media page that allows for viewing a media item by it's self
-*

 ## Setup
-This app is setup to use Laravel Homestead using vagrant so follow the instruction @ https://laravel.com/docs/6.x/homestead to use this
+This app is setup to use Laravel Homestead (https://laravel.com/docs/6.x/homestead) using vagrant

 1. Fork this repo and git clone it to your local environment
 2. Ensure that you have Vagrant, Virtual Box, PHP & Composer install and setup